Ennjoying/Ennjoying/README.md

 I'm a dedicated student with a strong affinity for IT.
 My strengths are my analytical mind and eye for detail.

-My current grade average is 1.57, which equates to a 3.5 US-GPA and focus on 3D Visualisation and Video Game courses in my studies at HTW.
+My current grade average is 1.57, which equates to a 3.5 US-GPA with a focus on 3D Visualization and Video Game courses in my studies at HTW.
 Automation through DevOps and Machine learning is also part of my interest.

-On a more personal note, I'm someone who loves to get absorbed into different worlds.
+On a more personal note, I'm someone who loves to explore fictional worlds.
 Naturally, I have always gravitated towards video games since they are, in my eyes, the best medium to do so.
-Getting lost in a good book also has its charms.
 I've made it a habit to analyze game mechanics in the meantime.
 Wondering about the design of a game and what the motivation behind it was.
 How the mechanics work, why they were created in that way and how they could be improved if I felt like they could use some adjustments.

 Unity
 ---